 Gatorland is much like the majority of the settlements in the wastelands and lacks a civility the communities that existed before the gall.
 However, through their own grit and ingenuity Gatorland's citizens have forged a sense of stability for themselves in the swamps.
 The settlement is usually blessed with the luxury of electricity, and though they change often, laws do exists, though the settlement often struggles to enforce them.
-As one of the last trading stops in and out of the Rat Trap, Gatorland makes use of the Fat Rat, the currency printed in the name of the Rat King for use throughout his Kingdom.
-Its value is based on the favor of the Rat King, so those who hold the currency are in their best interests to see his will fulfilled.
+As one of the last trading stops in and out of the Rat Trap, Gatorland makes use of the Fat Rat, the currency printed in the name of the Rat King for use throughout the Kingdom.

 Gatorland, as a game location, follows themes that combine post-apocalypse morality, old world frontier town justice, and the survival instincts needed for surviving in a world overrun by the undead.
 There is an active financial community filled with crafters, traders, and mercenaries as well as entertainers and cut purses.
 In Gatorland, faith is also very important, and most of the in-game faiths are represented, though a few maintain a supremacy over the citizen's hearts and minds.